DFE-Digital/ecf-gov-guidance/content/appoint-an-appropriate-body-early-career-teachers.md

 If an early career teacher is serving their induction at an appropriate body (such as a teaching school hub), you cannot appoint that appropriate body for that teacher.

+Learn more about who you can and cannot choose in section 2 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).